 - Apple iPad Air (M1) ($559 at Amazon): Apple’s iPad Air M1 is perhaps the perfect foil to the Galaxy Tab S9 FE Plus, given its identical base price.
 However, there are plenty of tradeoffs to consider.
 The 2022 iPad Air model does offer a more performant M1 chip, though it comes at the cost of less base RAM and storage.
 It does, however, have the advantage of iPadOS’ superior app support and generally more mature tablet software.

-- OnePlus Pad ($479 at OnePlus): The OnePlus Pad is smaller and more affordable than the Galaxy Tab S9 FE Plus, but it punches up.
+- OnePlus Pad ($399.99 at Amazon): The OnePlus Pad is smaller and more affordable than the Galaxy Tab S9 FE Plus, but it punches up.
 It delivers a blistering 144Hz refresh rate and 67W wired charging — neither of which Samsung can match.
 It’s not quite as refined as the Tab S9 FE overall, but if you value power over polish, it’s a great pick.

 - Google Pixel Tablet ($499 at Amazon): Google’s Pixel Tablet offers something a bit different than Samsung’s budget slate — it’s both a tablet and a smart home hub.
 The Pixel Tablet runs on a Tensor G2 and has a convenient stand that turns it into a portable Nest Hub, though we found it works better as a smaller-sized tablet than a smart display.

 - Samsung Galaxy Tab S9 Plus ($999 at Amazon): If you decide that the Fan Edition tablet doesn’t pack enough punch, the best answer is to go full speed.
 Samsung’s Galaxy Tab S9 Plus costs a bit more, but it bumps to a higher-quality display and a Snapdragon 8 Gen 2 for Galaxy processor.